ghutty/CarND-Behavioral-Cloning/README.md

 Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+To augment the data sat, I also flipped images and angles thinking within the code.

+To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+Here is an example image of center lane driving:

 ![alt text][image6]

+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
+These images show what a recovery looks like starting from ... :

 ![alt text][image7]
+![alt text][image8]
+![alt text][image9]

 Etc ....